bman33609/Packet-Sniffing-With-Wireshark/README.md

 - <b>Install Wireshark on Ubuntu and set up Wireshark for non super users belonging to the Wireshark group.</b>
 - <b>Start a capture while visiting web pages.</b>
-- <b>Save capture to a file.</b>
 - <b>Use display filters to detect HTTP and HTTPS packets.</b>
 - <b>Analyze packets to identify destination IP, source IP, transmission control protocol, source port, destination port and packet length.</b>
 - <b>Use an IP address filter to only show capture results from a specific IP address.</b>
 - <b>Use TLS handshake filter in order to only display TLS packets.</b>
-- <b>Add conditional statements to a display filter to allow Wiresahrk to include or exclude particular packets from the capture.</b>
+- <b>Add conditional statements to a display filter to allow Wireshark to include or exclude particular packets from the capture.</b>
+- <b>Save capture to a file.</b>

 <h2>Program walk-through:</h2>